 Air France has retired its entire A380 fleet

-There have been a lot of questions about the future of Etihad’s A380 fleet, which has been grounded for around six months now.
-The airline has a fleet of 10 super-jumbos, which are an average of under five years old — Etihad took delivery of its first A380 in late 2014, and its most recent A380 in mid 2017.
+There have been a lot of questions about the future of Etihad’s A380 fleet, which has been grounded for nearly a year now.
+The airline has a fleet of 10 super-jumbos, which are an average of around five years old — Etihad took delivery of its first A380 in late 2014, and its most recent A380 in mid 2017.

 “So, everybody loves the A380.
 It’s resounding.
 You know, the product that it presents, and the grace in which it does so.
 It was, for such a long time the pinnacle, the industry leader.
 The question as to whether they’ll ever fly again, to be equally direct about it, I’d say the jury’s out.